-CodeTogether 2.0 introduced multi-file parallel editing, allowing the host and each participant to choose whether to code alone or code together in a group.
+CodeTogether supports multi-file parallel editing, allowing the host and each participant to choose whether to code alone or code together in a group.
 Multiple groups of developers, as well as individual developers, can code or browse the shared workspace simultaneously.

 To start coding, a developer simply needs to start typing, whether in a group or alone.
 There is no need to request control, and no confirmation dialog to step through.
-Several developers can be editing different files at the same time.
-If multiple developers are actively editing the same file, CodeTogether ensures they don’t type over each other by allowing a new developer to start editing only when typing stops for a reasonable amount of time.
+Several developers can be editing different files at the same time, and starting with CodeTogether 3.0, simultaneous edits in the same file (similar to Google Docs) are also supported.

 To join a group:

-- Join a session from the browser—you are automatically placed in a group of developers.*
+- When you join a session, you are automatically placed in a group of developers.*

-- As the host or participant, click a member name from a different group in the CodeTogether view to join that group.
+- In the CodeTogether view, click a member name from a different group.